Provide Life-saving Extrication Practice On Late Model Vehicles

 The FREE program is a collaborative effort by collision repair shops, insurance companies that donate salvage vehicles and one of the NABC rescue partners which provides expert instructors and equipment to facilitate the event.

 The typical FREE event consists of one-hour class instruction, followed by three hours of hands-on extricating practice using the latest equipment on late-model vehicles staged to simulate crash scenes.
 Local community first responders are invited to participate at no cost.

 Each event involves 3-4 salvage cars sourced from insurance companies or salvage yards.
 Participation at each event is generally limited 40 first responders.

-Once membership is confirmed and event application is received, an instructor from Holmatro Rescue Equipment will then contact your shop to set an event date.
+Once membership is confirmed and event application is received, an instructor from the NABC Program Manager will then contact your shop to set an event date.